nf-core/website/markdown/about.md

 - [Paul Davis](/it#paul-davis)
 - Beth Yates

+## Collaborations

-We welcome external collaboration on our projects - if you'd like to be involved, [drop us a message](https://github.com/sanger-tol/pipelines-website/issues/new?assignees=priyanka-surana%2Cmuffato&labels=connect&projects=&template=contact_us.yaml&title=%5BContact+Us%5D%3A+).
+We welcome external contributions and collaboration on our projects.
+Iif you'd like to be involved, [drop us a message](https://github.com/sanger-tol/pipelines-website/issues/new?assignees=priyanka-surana%2Cmuffato&labels=connect&projects=&template=contact_us.yaml&title=%5BContact+Us%5D%3A+) or comment directly on an existing GitHub issue.

+Please note that we don't have funded internships or student placements at the moment, but are still very happy to help and mentor.

 ## Safety team {#safety}